Tierras-virgenes/tv-server/README.md

 Note: By default should work use: `CustomPath=../../../../resources/2D`

+# Helper

+This is a python script for manage your server customization.
+It is ready to use `tv-server` folder with `submodule/ServUO`.
+This script can:

+* Option 'h': Print script help.
+* Option 'c': Check default configuration.
+* Option 'u': UPDATE SERVER.
+Copy data from git repository to the server
+* Option 's': UPDATE REPOSITORY.
+Copy data from the server to the git repository to save your changes.

 # Other servers

 * [Tierras Baldias community on Facebook](https://www.facebook.com/TierrasBaldiasUO), still missing the old shard.